GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/navigation/chat-message-list-router.md

 #### Parameters

-  - message: The id of the message the attachment belongs to.
+  - `message`: The id of the message the attachment belongs to.
-  - initialAttachment: The attachment to present.
+  - `initialAttachment`: The attachment to present.
-  - previews: All previewable attachments of the message.
+  - `previews`: All previewable attachments of the message.
 This is used for swiping right-left when a single message has multiple previewable attachments.

 ### `animationController(forPresented:presenting:source:)`